 In the Emergency Department/Trauma Center at Children’s Hospital of Wisconsin, we offer world-class medical care to children and comfort to families who may be facing the most traumatic situations of their lives.
-Our team considers it a privilege to support …Continue reading →
+Our team considers it a privilege to support …Click here to continue reading

 Kids and teens are fascinated with water, especially after a storm like our area experienced last night.
 The rush of the waves, the hype from grown-ups and sometimes, the closing of activities, all create excitement.